RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: C

 ### Question # 47 - Kieran’s team has deployed a CASB and wants to focus on data protection.
-Which of the following capabilities will most effectively help protect against third parties accessing data while it travels between Kieran’s on- premises location and their cloud vendors?
+Which of the following capabilities will most effectively help protect against third parties accessing data while it travels between Kieran’s on-premises location and their cloud vendors?
 A.  Encryption.
 B.	Tokenization.
 C.	Masking.
 D.	Upload prevention.